 Supervisor: Adnan Aziz

-ClosetStylist is an Android app that helps users digitize their clothing inventory for better usage, manage worn history, laundry bags, and last but not least, suggest what to wear based on occasion and weather.
-The app utilizes a variety of free-of-charge services such as location and weather services combining with a proprietary clothes matching algorithm to recommend the most suitable outfit to users.
+ClosetStylist is an Android app that helps users digitize their clothing inventory for better usage, manage outfit worn history, laundry bags, and last but not least, suggest what to wear based on occasion and weather.
+The app utilizes a variety of off-the-shell services such as location and weather services combining with our own clothes matching algorithm to recommend the most suitable outfit to users.
 In addition to the main features, ClosetStylist presents a friendly user interface that is easy to navigate control flow to keep users excited when they use the app.
+As for testing, the app was executed under different mock weather condition with a male closet of 24 items and a female closet of 86 items of our own wardrobe.
+The recommended outfits were displayed on the screen within 3 seconds since the moment user requested from the main menu and the result agreed with what we would wear in our daily lives.
+We are going to describe the design, the algorithm, the implementation, and the result of the first prototype of ClosetStylist in this report.

 Chapter 1 Introduction